-Charged with showcasing con-temporary American art in Africa and the Middle East, she felt she wanted to do something for her hosts in return.
 So she organized exhibits of contemporary African art to show in Paris.

 "That kind of opened my eyes.
 I just saw how getting some of the art out of these countries affected lives, opened doors for many people," she said.
 "It just got me thinking."
-Now she hopes to do for

-Hawaii what she was able to do in Africa, starting with the universal language of hula.
+Now she hopes to do for Hawaii what she was able to do in Africa, starting with the universal language of hula.
 The Academy exhibit is really a steppingstone, she says.
-Her eventual goal - one of many projects planned by her France-Hawaii Association - is to bring a major exhibit of Hawaii art to Paris in 2007 that will also showcase the Islands' performers and products, from seashells to ukuleles.
-Slive had always been struck by the artwork she saw on her visits home to Hawaii.
-No matter what the medium or style, something about the work spoke to her of the islands' concess, andscapes and energy.
+Her eventual goal -- one of many projects planned by her France-Hawaii Association -- is to bring a major exhibit of Hawaii art to Paris in 2007 that will also showcase the islands' performers and products, from seashells to ukuleles.

+Silve had always been struck by the artwork she saw on her visits home to Hawaii.
+No matter what the medium or style, something about the work spoke to her of the islands' colors, landscapes and energy.

 "Something creeps in by osmosis," she theorized.
-"Something about the light here and he landscapes comes out in the work, whether it's abstract or figurative or functional.
-And when you see it all together, especially in a foreign place, you ell tas an expression of a place."
+"Something about the light here and the landscapes comes out in the work, whether it's abstract or figurative or functional.
+And when you see it all together, especially in a foreign place, you see it as an expression of a place."